bareos/bareos/docs/manuals/source/Configuration/Director.rst

 .. config:option:: dir/fileset/include/options/HardLinks

    :type: yes|no
    :default: no

-   New default since :sinceVersion:`23.0.0: Bareos >= 23.0.0`
+   Since :sinceVersion:`23.0.0: fileset keep hard links option switched from yes to no` the default is :strong:`no`, before it has been :strong:`yes`.

    When disabled, Bareos will backup each file individually and restore them as unrelated files as well.
 The fact that the files were hard links will be lost.

    When enabled, this directive will cause hard links to be backed up as hard links.
 For each set of hard links, the file daemon will only backup the file contents once -- when it encounters the first file of that set -- and only backup meta data and a reference to that first file for each subsequent file in that set.

    Be aware that the process of keeping track of the hard links can be quite expensive if you have lots of them (tens of thousands or more).
 Backups become very long and the File daemon will consume a lot of CPU power checking hard links.

    See related performance option like :config:option:`dir/director/OptimizeForSize`